Listed below are frequently asked questions related to New Mexico and Istation.

 - Note: Not all second language learners need this accommodation.
 Accommodations provided during assessment should be consistent with accommodations provided during daily classroom instruction.

-- What scores are considered for NM TEACH if a teacher administers ISIP ER and ISIP Español?
+- What scores are considered for NM TEACH if a teacher administers ISIP Early Reading and ISIP Lectura Temprana?

 - All assessment will be generated for purposes of VAS.
 Student scores are linked directly to course codes and language of instruction.
 If a teacher teaches course codes aligned to the Spanish assessment and English assessment, student scores will be linked to both.